-The farmers have expressed that they are highly apprehensive about the Minimum support price system scrapping, leaving the farmers at the mercy of big corporations.
+They have expressed that they are highly apprehensive about the minimum support price system being scrapped, leaving the farmers at the mercy of big corporations.

 Several rounds of talks between both parties have resulted in nothing more than a deadlock.

 On the other hand, the government has been endorsing the laws as major agricultural reforms.
-The protests have been all over the country and some even beyond the boundaries of Indian territory.
+The protests have been all over the country, some even beyond the boundaries of Indian territory.

 These protests have not ended, and the issue is far from being resolved.
-For a long time, the Farmers issue has been used for political parties to take sides.
+For a long time, their issue has been used by political parties to take sides.

 Current Status of the Farmer’s Protest

 In the last few weeks, in the capital of New Delhi, there have been widespread protests.
-There have been thirteen days long protests at Jantar Mantar in Delhi.
+There have been thirteen day-long protests at Jantar Mantar in Delhi.

 The 13 days “Kisan Sansad” conducted several discussions on issues and matters related to their community.

-A few problems discussed were Electricity Amendment Bill, 2020, Essential Commodities Amendment Act, 2020, and Commission for Air Quality Management in National Capital Region and Adjoining Areas Ordinance, 2021.
+A few problems discussed were the Electricity Amendment Bill, 2020; Essential Commodities Amendment Act, 2020; and the Commission for Air Quality Management in the National Capital Region and Adjoining Areas Ordinance, 2021.

 On every single day of the protest, resolutions were passed to repeal the farm laws.
-This protest at Jantar Mantar ended on August 9 with an all-women mock parliament session, “Mahila Sansad, ” where 200 women participated.
+This protest at Jantar Mantar ended on August 9 with an all-women’s mock parliament session, “Mahila Sansad,” where 200 women participated.